Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

        System.out.printf("Element: " +q+ " is not available on page.")
    }

-The aadvantage of this approach is to continue with test execution even if some UI elements are not available on page.
+The advantage of this approach is to continue with test execution even if some UI elements are not available on page.